 Besides tutoring, I'm a pretty big nerd with a passion for the arts.
 Literature, film, music, ballet, video games, I love 'em all, and I love a good conversation.
 I have a particular passion for designing and programming video games, and my friend and I own an independent video game studio that we're trying to get off the ground.

-Baylor University - BA, Computer Science, Russian
+Undergraduate Degree: Baylor University - Bachelor in Arts, Computer Science, Russian

 College Computer Science